paaguti/lightning/README.md

 *  **router** is a Debian based OS with the Quagga routing suite installed

 ## Compatibility
-Debian 9 x86_64 (compatibility with more OS will be checked in the nearly future)
+Ubuntu 22.04lts (x86_64 and arm64) (compatibility with more OS will be checked in the nearly future)

 ## Before the installation
 Before installing Lightning please check that your OS counts with the following **dependencies**: